This post is also available in: Dutch

 18. Drink from one of the cool drinking fountains

 Public drinking fountains can be found in most Italian cities and these are perfect for refilling a water bottle.
 I spotted a few of them in Verona as well, such as the one you can see above.
-I think it looks pretty cool as well!
+Unique, beautiful and very practical!

 19. Take some rest in one of the parks

 After all that exploring, you might get tired.
 Luckily, there are plenty of serene parks and gardens in Verona that are perfect for a little rest.
 For instance the beautiful Pallazzo Giardino Giusti, one of the best examples of an Italian Renaissance garden.
 It’s a perfect place for a casual stroll or to relax.

 There are also various parks in Verona, such as Parco Cesare Lombroso and Bosco Buri.
 Pack in some snacks and have a little picnic in the park!

 Another way to really relax after a few hours of exploring, is sitting down at a quiet café and reading a book.
 Order some refreshing drinks or perhaps get your necessary dose of caffeine with your favourite coffee.
 What I really love is that often when we ordered a drink, they automatically gave us a bowl of chips with it.

 The above photo was taken at a cute little café with a courtyard.
 Unfortunately I didn’t manage to get the name of the place, but there are plenty of similar places in Verona.